 When purchasing commercial health insurance, it is important to carefully read and understand all terms and conditions.
-The terms and conditions and fees of different commercial health insurance companies may vary.

 CARE: In case you’ve purchased commercial health insurance and are expecting a baby, we advise you to make an appointment for our social counseling at +420 252 543 846.
 Such a situation is very specific and best consulted with a professional.

 In some cases, a person’s (foreigner’s with permanent residence) access to public health insurance is covered by the government.

 May be applicable if you:

 - are receiving an old-age pension or disability pension